Kumilachew-g/To-Do-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Personal-Portfolio
+# To Do List

-This project is mainly about creating personal portfolio by HTML5 and CSS3.
+This project is mainly about creating to do list by HTML5,CSS3 and JS.

 ## Built With

-- Major languages: HTML5,CSS3
+- Major languages: HTML5,CSS3 and JS
 - Technologies used: linters, Lighthouse, Webhint, Stylelint

 ## Getting Started